This guide is meant to help users understand and resolve common warnings and errors generated by DIRSIG and it’s companion utilities.

 There are several possible solutions to this problem:

-1. If the user-supplied input (e.g., tape5 file) explicitly requests a band model file, select an alternate band model file that supports the requested resolution.
+2. If the user-supplied input (e.g., tape5 or JSON file) explicitly requests a band model file, select an alternate band model file that supports the requested resolution.
 Or let MODTRAN choose the best band model file automatically.

 Not enough spectral points